GAURAVSri123/Blockchain-/Praticals.md

+# Praticals

-## Pratical questions
+## Question -1
-1.Create a voting system with multiple candidates.
+Create a voting system with multiple candidates.
 Each address can vote only once.

-2.Write a contract that manages a list of student records (name, roll number).
-Allow adding and retrieving student data.

-3.Develop a contract that only allows the deployer (owner) to call a specific function (use modifiers).

-4.Write a contract where people can donate Ether and the top 3 donors are tracked.

-5.Implement a simple auction system where users can place bids, and the highest bidder wins.

-6.Create a contract that splits incoming Ether between 3 fixed addresses.

- ## pratical 1
+## Contract
-  codes --
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;

 contract VotingSystem {